-In addition to completing a set of cultural studies core requirements, each student will select one of three possible emphases: cultural anthropology, communications and culture, or world humanities and cultures.
+In addition to completing a set of cultural studies core requirements, each student will select one of four possible emphases: Cultural Anthropology, Communications and Culture, Comparative Humanities, or Intercultural Peacebuilding, as well as a secondary emphasis other than their primary choice.
 No grade lower than C- will be accepted in fulfilling major or minor requirements.
-A student will be dropped as an ICS major or minor after two unsuccessful attempts at obtaining at least a C- grade for a core or elective class.
+A student will be dropped as an ICS major or minor after two unsuccessful attempts at obtaining at least a C-grade for a core or elective class.

 B.A.
-INTERNATIONAL CULTURAL STUDIES (42 HOURS)
+International Cultural Studies (45 hours)

-All ICS majors complete a set of core requirements in Area Studies, Theory, a Language Study, and Senior Requirement.
+All ICS majors complete a set of core requirements in Area Studies, Theory and Seminar, a Language Study, and Senior Requirement.